Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 This row defines the fields for all of the other rows.
 Each field is separated by a comma.
 The first line names the values in each of the following rows.

-The same data in JSON format would be longer but also have the possibility to have nested values.
-CSV is a flat.
+The same data in JSON format would be longer but also can have nested values.
+CSV is flat.
 There is just one level of data stored.

-CSV is more compact than JSON it takes less characters to store it's contents.
+CSV is more compact than JSON it takes fewer characters to store its contents.

 ## Loading Data

-D3 has a couple different loaders built in.
+D3 has a couple of different loaders built-in.
 You can use these to easily load data from JSON or CSV.

 Load a JSON Object: